harshvardhaniimi/personal-website/content/notes/2021-06-19-inspiring-quotes/index.md

 *High Quality Work Produced = (Time Spent) x (Intensity of Focus)*

+*Friday afternoon.
+Spend 10% time to stop and think: "what are the important problems to solve?
+What are the fundamental structures?"* - Hamming

 *I have to fail in at least 90% of my attempts to be successful enough.*

 *Do the best you can until you know better.
 Then when you know better, do better.* - Maya Angelou